165 North Road

 Carlisle, MA 01741

-Chosen by Yankee Magazine's Travel Guide to New England as Editor's Pick 2000, Great Brook Farm State Park stands as a jewel in northern Massachusetts!
+Great Brook Farm State Park stands as a jewel in northern Massachusetts!
 Agriculture has been part of Great Brook's history for centuries.
 Holsteins have been kept here for over 60 years and current farmer Mark Duffy continues the tradition with his black & white ladies.
-Native Americans used sections of Great Brook Farm as sacred sites.
-Seventeenth century cellar holes comprise "the city" where early English settlers worked one of numerous mill sites on the 1,000 acre park.
+Native Americans had previously used the area for sacred sites.
+Seventeenth century cellar holes comprise "the city" where early English colonial settlers worked one of numerous mill sites.

 About the Park